frenetic-lang/tutorials/OxRepeater/index.md

   send_flow_mod sw 1l (add_flow priority pattern action_list)
 ~~~

-This function uses `send_flow_mod` to add a new rule to
+The function `send_flow_mod` adds a new rule to the flow table of the
-the flow table.
+switch.
 Your task is to fill in `priority`, `pattern`, and
 `action_list`.

 - `pattern` is an OpenFlow pattern for matching packets.
 Since your
    repeater matches all packets, you can simply use `match_all`.
+(We
-   (We cover patterns in detail later.)
+   will cover patterns in detail later in the tutorial.)

 - `priority` is a 16-bit priority for the rule.
-Since you just have one
+Since you just have
-  rule, the priority you pick is not relevant.
+  one rule, the priority you pick is not relevant.

 - For `action_list`, you must apply the same actions you did in your
-  `packet_in` function.
-(If not, switch and controller will be
+  `packet_in` function (otherwise the switch and controller will
-  inconsistent.)
+  implement different functionality!)

 #### Building and Testing Your Controller

-You can build and test this extended repeater in exactly the same way
+We can build and test this extended repeater in exactly the same way
-you tested the last.
-However, during testing, the controller should not
+as before.
+But now, during testing, the controller should not receive
-receive any packets itself.
+any packets.

 - In a separate terminal, start Mininet: